tonysyu/qwikstart/docs/operations_reference.rst

 Output
 ------

-This operation can define arbitrary output values.
+This operation can define arbitrary output values based on the values of `name` defined in `inputs`.

 search_and_replace